sbccalpoly

 Alypios' comments

-Materials for the third meeting on March 6 2009
+Materials for the third meeting on March 6 2009--Hot Flat and Crowded by Thomas Friedman

 Minutes of the presentation and discussion provided by Christine Victorino